Size2 inches (5 cm)

 - Diet consists of insects, worms and other small invertebrates.

-- Harlequin rasbora occurs in freshwater habitats of Malaysia, Thailand and Singapore.
+- The harlequin rasbora occurs in freshwater habitats of Malaysia, Thailand and Singapore.

 - Found in peat swamps and forest pools and streams with lots of cover and plant matter.
 Decomposing plants add tannins to the water, creating an acidic blackwater environment.